rgoshen/notes/langauges/frontend/javascript/javascript.vanilla.basics.fundamentals-part-1.md

 You can think of variables as simply “storage containers” for data in your code.
 Until recently there was only one way to create a variable in JavaScript — the <span style="color:red">var</span> statement.
 But in the newest JavaScript versions we have two more ways — <span style="color:red">let</span> and <span style="color:red">const</span>.

-1. This [variable tutorial](https://javascript.info/variables) will explain you everything you need to know!
+1. This [variable tutorial](https://javascript.info/variables) will explain to you everything you need to know!
 Be sure to do the Tasks at the end.
 Information won’t stick without practice!

 The above tutorial mentioned this, but it’s important enough to note again: <span style="color:red">let</span> and <span style="color:red">const</span> are both relatively new ways to declare variables in JavaScript.
 In _many_ tutorials (and code) across the internet you’re likely to encounter <span style="color:red">var</span> statements.
 Don’t let it bother you!
 There’s nothing inherently wrong with <span style="color:red">var</span>, and in most cases <span style="color:red">var</span> and <span style="color:red">let</span> behave the same way.
 But sometimes the behavior of <span style="color:red">var</span> is _not_ what you would expect.
 Just stick to <span style="color:red">let</span> (and <span style="color:red">const</span>) for now.
 The precise differences between <span style="color:red">var</span> and <span style="color:red">let</span> will be explained later.